maurijlozano/CUBACR/readme.md

 ## Input
 Requires the outputs of cCvsE.sh
 Requires the following files present on the SPi_folder:
-`trna.txt` -> relative frequence of tRNA gene copies, as used in CUBES.
+`trna.txt` -> relative frequency of tRNA gene copies, as used in CUBES.
 `s_opts_DCBS_GNM.txt` -> Sij obtained with CUBES using all the genome.

 ## Output